 He practices a holistic view of patients’ care and considers physical, psychological and social aspects of the patients’ wellbeing.
 This includes being actively involved in the patients’ recovery, developing relapse prevention strategies, empowering patients towards making positive choices and facilitating social inclusion.

-Cygnet Hospital Derby’s Mental Health Act and Medical Administration Team work as a team to ensure that there is full cover throughout the hospital.
-Emma Rutland (L), Mental Health Act & Medical Administrator has been with Cygnet Hospital Derby since before the unit was opened and was a lynchpin in opening the unit.
+Cygnet Hospital Derby’s Mental Health Act and Medical Administration Team work together to ensure that there is full cover throughout the hospital.
+Emma Rutland (R) has been with Cygnet Hospital Derby since before the unit was opened and was a lynchpin in opening the unit.
 She has worked through the ranks, starting as a receptionist, gaining a vast amount of knowledge and skills.
-Emma has been key to developing new Mental Health Act Systems in conjunction with Lucy.
+Emma has been key to developing new Mental Health Act Systems in conjunction with Lucy Hicks.

-Ann Leadbeater (R), Medical and Reception Administrator has been working at Cygnet Derby for over a year and comes from a background of management.
-Ann has picked up all the skills needed to become a Medical Administrator to the unit.
-Ann also provides management of the reception team ensuring support and cover throughout the long low secure reception and security needs in conjunction with the Administration Manager.
+Ann Leadbeater (L) has been working at Cygnet Derby for over 2 years and comes from a background of management.
+Ann has picked up all the skills needed to become a Medical Administrator to the unit and is currently undergoing training in the MHA Administrator role.

 Sharon joined Cygnet Hospital Derby in March 2010 and was part of the original team that commissioned Wyvern Unit.